pierre-chevallier357/pierre-chevallier357/README.md

 Web developer at HARDIS GROUP 👨‍💻<br/>
 Computer science student at Université Grenoble Alpes 👨‍🎓<br/>
 Serious, calm and rigourous 😁<br/>
-I like to learn things, help others and office people 🧑‍🏫<br/>
+I like to learn things, help others and lead people 🧑‍🏫<br/>
 Passionate about web development, design, and new technologies 📱
 </p>